tanyarajhans/tanyarajhans/README.md

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

 🎓 &nbsp;I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Agartala.\
-💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, NodeJS and ExpressJS.\
+💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, NodeJS and ExpressJS.
+Currently exploring Dart/Flutter.\
 🌱 &nbsp;I'm on track for learning more about Web Development, Systems Design, and Algorithms.\
 ✉️ &nbsp;You can shoot me an email at tanyarajhans7@gmail.com!
 I'll try to respond as soon as I can.